sousa-a/sousa-a.github.io/_projects/1_project.md

 ## 1. Data collection, cleaning and Exploratory Data Analysis (EDA) process
 The dataset has a primary source, it was provided by the IT department of the company in a zip file containing 5 csv files detailing the stock movement/usage from the pharmacy of each hospital from 2020 to 2023.
 Each hospital name was replaced by an acronym that describes the size and specialization.
-There were 3 large-size general hospitals and 2 medium-size specialized hospitals.<br><br><br>
+There were 3 large-size general hospitals and 2 medium-size specialized hospitals.<br><br>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;* LGH1: Large-size General Hospital 1<br><br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;* LGH2: Large-size General Hospital 2<br><br>